 In 2009, Becket and his friends were having coffee in L.A.’s Silver Lake neighborhood: The Intelligentsia.
-He noticed a group of young people at another table who had open Bibles on top.
+He noticed a group of young people who had open Bibles on top at another table.
 It was rather queer.

 Becket was not in the least interested in Bibles—he knew what it would say about homosexuality.
 But his friend pushed him to stir a conversion.
 He asked, “Are you guys like Christians?
 What’s the deal?”

 Cook then asked the $64 question, “What does your church think about being gay?”
 “We believe it’s a sin,” one of the guys said.
 “Whoa.
 OK…interesting,” Becket said.
 Of course, he knew that already.

 Becket was at a fashion party in Paris.
 Amid the fun, that question beset those whose identity is defined by money, fame, and success.
 “Is that all there is?”

 He had a career in Hollywood, met A-listers, and attended the most glamorous parties.
 Yet there was emptiness.
 He’s been ignoring that ‘nudge’ all his life—but turning to God was not an option.